NolanScott11/toughest-sports-case-study/README.md

 ![Slope Chart](images/Tableau%20original%20vs%20adjusted.png)

 **Key Insight:**
 Reweighting reveals significant ranking changes, suggesting traditional systems favor physical intensity over skill-based evaluation.
+The original #1 was boxing and after evaluating again the #1 became ice hockey.
+As shown, most sports only moved a few spots if any, but auto racing moved 17 spots showcasing its lack of physicality while still excelling in some of the other categories.

 ---